Land of Talk: 2018–2019: touring, recording Indistinct Conversations

 Powell spent most of early 2018 writing new songs, focusing on demos and supporting other bands.
 A short clip demo version of "It Ain’t Right" was revealed on social media on October 3, 2018.

 Throughout the recording process Land of Talk performed at a number of events in 2018 including River Fest, wruwfm's studio-a-rama, HFX Jazz Festival and Troubadour Festival.
 They also toured with a number of bands including The War on Drugs and The Barr Brothers.

-In February 2019 Powell appeared on the single "Every Wave To Ever Rise" by American Football. singing backing vocals in both English and French.
-This was followed with a live show at Brazil’s Balaclava Festival in April 2019.
+In February 2019, Powell appeared on the single "Every Wave To Ever Rise" by American Football. singing backing vocals in both English and French.
+This was followed with a live show at Brazil's Balaclava Festival in April 2019.

 In June 2019, during live performances in Canada, two new tracks were premiered: "Weight of that Weekend" and "Love in Two Stages", both expected to appear on a new album.
 On July 16, 2019 the band confirmed through social media that mixing the new album had begun with the help of Liam Ortmeier.

 From November 7–9, 2019 the band played three gigs across Quebec supporting Patrick Watson.
-They played Cine Joia in Sao Paulo in Brazil on December 6 and in Montreal, QC at La Chapelle Scènes Contemporaines on December 19 with Brad Barr of The Barr Brothers.
+They played Cine Joia in São Paulo in Brazil on December 6 and in Montreal, Quebec at La Chapelle Scènes Contemporaines on December 19 with Brad Barr of The Barr Brothers.

 Land of Talk confirmed they would act as a support to Wolf Parade on a few of their North American tour dates in January and February 2020.

 On December 27, 2019, through the band's Instagram page, it was confirmed a new album would be released in spring 2020, titled Indistinct Conversations.
 As part of the lead-up to the release, a special Spotify playlist of songs by other artists that inspired the forthcoming album was revealed on January 16, 2020.
-It was confirmed on February 25, 2020 the album was slated for release on May 15, 2020, but it was eventually delayed until July 31.
+It was confirmed on February 25, 2020, the album was slated for release on May 15, 2020, but it was eventually delayed until July 31.